 Emerging medical tourism markets in the Caribbean:

 The Caribbean, one of the top global tourism destinations, has been quick to realize its potential in health tourism as well.
 The Bahamas, Cayman Islands, Cuba, Puerto Rico, Dominican Republic and Barbados have made a prominent mark in the global medical tourism map.
+You will find these countries mentioned in our medical tourism destination guide as well.

 The amazing Caribbean seascape which has been attracting tourists in volumes from the developed nations since long is now catering to their medical requirements offering state-of-the-art treatment facilities.
 Hardly, there is any treatment which is unavailable in this cluster of islands not to speak of the superb healthcare infrastructure providing the required support.